odoo/documentation/content/applications/finance/accounting/bank/setup/create_bank_account.rst

 .. note::

-    If you are working in a multi-company environnement, you'll have to switch the company on your user preferences in order to add, edit or delete bank accounts from another company.
+    If you are working in a multi-company environment, you'll have to switch the company on your user preferences in order to add, edit or delete bank accounts from another company.

 .. todo:: add inherited field tooltip